-Watch Kendall Jenner and Hailey Bieber Spill Major Secrets in Game of “Never Have I Ever” - E!
+Watch Kendall Jenner and Hailey Bieber Spill Major Secrets in Game of "Never Have I Ever" - E!
 Online

 "I feel like both you and I have experienced—whether it be business, like self, love, like whatever it is—like, I feel like we've both seen each other, like, thrive at different times than others…and we've been there for each other through it all and not, like, let it get in the way of our friendship," Kendall added, "which I think is, like, really special and important."

 In addition, they played a few rounds of "Never Have I Ever."
 The celebrities were asked a series of questions and were supposed to down a shot of Kendall's tequila when they had done what was inquired.
 For instance, they both had a drink when asked if they'd ever had a guy write a song about them and when asked if they'd ever kissed the same guy as a best friend.
-But neither player took a shot when asked if she'd ever cheated on someone—both replying, "I have never."
+But neither player took a shot when asked if she's ever cheated on someone—both replying, "I have never."
 Each participant also said she's never had a one-night stand.

 Although, there were a few times when the ladies forgot the rules, including when they accidentally almost took a sip after being asked "never have I ever been pregnant."
 However, they were quick to set the record straight.